GabrielTrier/ece-devops-trier-malloi/README.md

 The virtual environment was made with Ansible (configuring and provisioning 1 VM on any linux distribution).

-Finally deployment using Istio (route requets and traffic shifting between 2 versions of the application) and monitoring with Grafana and Prometheus of the k8s clusters.
+Finally deployment using Istio (route requets and traffic shifting between 2 versions of the application) and monitoring with Grafana and Prometheus of the k8s clusters (CPU and memory usage)!

 # Functionality